MileHacker Logo

 Modern Identity

-Today, Erode is widely known as "Textile City" or "Turmeric City," reflecting its continued dominance in these industries.
+Today, Erode is widely known as "Textile City" or "Turmeric City," mirroring its continued dominance in these industries.
 The textile sector produces a wide variety of fabrics and garments, while Erode remains India's largest producer of turmeric.
 The city's history is a living narrative noticed in its bustling markets, traditional weaving, and ongoing cultivation.

 Dynasties that Ruled Erode